 Hector Macpherson Endowed Professor in Land Economics

-In 2025, Tory and Greg Macpherson made a planned gift to establish a professorship in the College of Agricultural Sciences.
-This position will build expertise in how farmland is valued to inform policy decisions.
+In 2025, Tory and Greg Macpherson made a planned gift to establish a College of Agricultural Sciences professorship in the Department of Applied Economics.
+This fund will support research and teaching excellence with a focus on land economics, particularly supporting faculty with expertise in farmland valuation or land conservation policy analysis.

 The professorship is named after Greg’s father and grandfather to reflect his family’s connection to OSU and their leadership in land use and farmland preservation.
 Greg’s grandfather, Hector Macpherson Sr., taught economics at Oregon Agricultural College and later founded the family farm.
 His son – Greg’s father – Hector Macpherson Jr., ’40, was an alumnus and state senator whose legislation established Oregon’s statewide program to promote sound development and protect farmland.